 - 1. Students who meet the previous education requirements as stipulated in the current 'Regulations on Registrations and Admissions in Higher Education' ('Regeling Aanmelding en Toelating Hoger Onderwijs' (RATHO, OCW)) will gain access to the programme. - 2.
 Students who do not meet the previous education requirements as stipulated in 'Regulations on Registrations and Admissions in Higher Education' currently in force may still be admitted to the programme by successfully completing one or more of the following interim exams at final pre-university examination level: - English; - Mathematics A or B or C - 3.
 Sufficient command of the English language can be evidenced by successful completion of one of the following exams: - a.
 IELTS (academic) 6.5; - b.
 TOEFL paper-based test 580; TOEFL internet-based test 92; - c.
 [VU English Language Proficiency Test: TOEFL ITP 580]; - d.
 Cambridge Certificate of Proficiency in English (CPE) or Cambridge Certificate of Advanced English (CAE): grade A, B or C; - e.
-Official secondary education examination: VWO English language and literature.
+Secondary education state exam: VWO English language and literature; - f.
+A VWO diploma or equivalent diploma in which English of a comparable level is required.